tpanati/DollarBot/README.md

 This option is to add/delete/edit the categories.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1. The Add Category option is to add a new category which dosen't already exist
+1.The Add Category option is to add a new category which dosen't already exist
-2. The Delete Category option is to delete an existing category
+2.The Delete Category option is to delete an existing category
-3. The Edit Category option is to edit an existing category.
+3.The Edit Category option is to edit an existing category.
-4. It can be invoked by using `/updateCategory` command.
+4.It can be invoked by using `/updateCategory` command.

 ### Weekly
 This option is to get the weekly analysis report of the expenditure